 Pier 39 Tree Lighting

 Forget lights—sugar is the star of this holiday celebration.
-Created by “Sugar King” Executive Pastry Chef Jean-François Houdré and his team, this year two masterpiece castles will be on display.
+Created by “Sugar King” Executive Pastry Chef Jean-François Houdré and his team, this year a medieval castle will be unveiled to everyone’s amazement.
 If your mouth is watering, enjoy some complimentary coffee and cookies or head over to the Sweet Shoppe for some take-home treats.
 Wed., Nov.
-22. 11 a.m.
+21. 11 a.m.
 335 Powell St., SF.

 An 83-foot tree, 33,000 twinkling energy-efficient LED lights and 1,100 shining ornaments kick off the holiday season in Union Square.
 For the best viewing, stop by Union Square early to stake out your spot.
 Fri., Nov.
 23. 5:30 p.m. (tree lighting around 6:50 p.m.).
 Union Square, SF.